Ceramics: throwing and assemblage

 Tools are available within the department for use but you may bring your own favourites.

-There is a charge of £2.50 per 500g for clay before firing, the porcelain charge is £20:00 per bag/ £10:00per half bag.
+There is a charge of £3.00 per 500g for clay before firing, the porcelain charge is £24:00 per bag/ £12:00 per half bag.

 When I've finished, what course can I do next?

 City Lit Ceramics offers a range of part-time, full-time courses and workshops at different levels.
 Students will be encouraged to progress onto more challenging projects at their individual level.
-There will also be a session mid- September if you would like to glaze work from your summer school (VR767,VR766 Glazing your work).
+There will also be a session mid- September if you would like to glaze work from your course (VR767,VR766 Glazing your work).

 Depending on your experience you may also be interested in:

-VR711 Ceramics portfolio course
+VR711 Ceramics Intermediate course

 VR708 Pottery intermediate